nautobot/nautobot/nautobot/docs/models/dcim/deviceredundancygroups.md

 A failover strategy represents intended operation mode of the group.
 Supported failover strategy are: Active/Active and Active/Standby.

-Secrets group are used to inform store secret information used by failover or a cluster of devices.
+Secrets groups could be used to inform store secret information used by failover or a cluster of devices.

 Device Redundancy Group Priority is a Device attribute defined during assigning a Device to a Device Redundancy Group.
-Device Redundancy Priority represents the priority the device has in the device redundancy group.
+This field represents the priority the device has in the device redundancy group.

 ## Example use of Device Redundancy Groups - Cisco ASA 5500 Series Active/Standby Failover

 This document provides an example of generating a Cisco ASA device's desired failover configuration based on data stored in Nautobot Device Redundancy Groups.
 A GraphQL query is used to retrieve the relevant data, which is then rendered through a Jinja2 template to produce the desired configuration.

 As one of the use cases for Device Redundacy Groups, introduced in Nautobot 1.5 release, is to model failover pairs, we will use the ASA 5500 Series in this example with details as follows: